LifeMD HRT

 Frame 07 · 0:32–0:40

-Medium-wide 50mm from inside the kitchen.
+From inside the kitchen.
 Family at the island, mid-conversation.
 We're in the room.

 "This is a part of every single woman's journey…"